-Kline / Library Field Update - a transformational step is underway to convert the Library’s heating & cooling system to geothermal (also known as ground-source heat-exchange).
-Fifty wells, each at a depth of ~500ft, will provide the thermal source & sink needed to heat and cool the building.
-Paired with a new heat pump plant (and new building controls automation system), the Library will no longer use fossil fuel (oil) for heating, and will see a large boost in building energy efficiency.- Did you know that more than 30 buildings on the Bard main campus already utilize geothermal?
-Together they make up almost 40% of Bard’s building squarefootage, and there are nearly 500 geo-wells across campus, hidden beneath the surface
+Kline/Library Field Update: A transformational step has been completed to convert the Library’s heating and cooling system to geothermal (also known as ground-source heat-exchange).
+Fifty wells, each at a depth of ~500ft, will provide the thermal source and sink needed to heat and cool the building.
+Paired with a new heat pump plant (and new building controls automation system), the Library will no longer use fossil fuel (oil) for heating, and will see a large boost in building energy efficiency.

-- Bard has been an early adopter of geothermal technology, with the earliest systems dating back to the late 1980’s, and it is the default system for all new construction.
+- Bard has been an early adopter of geothermal technology, with the earliest systems dating back to the late 1980s, and it is the default system for all new construction.

 - The Library project will be the first conversion of an existing building on campus to geothermal, and it is an exciting step on the path to transform the campus energy infrastructure and achieve carbon-neutrality.